mikke89/RmlUiDoc/pages/cpp_manual/plugins.md

 virtual void OnElementCreate(Rml::Element* element);
 // Called when an element is destroyed. virtual void OnElementDestroy(Rml::Element* element);

+// Called when a new data model is created on a context. virtual void OnDataModelCreate(Rml::Context* context, const Rml::String& name);
+// Called when a data model is about to be destroyed. virtual void OnDataModelDestroy(Rml::Context* context, const Rml::String& name);
 ```

 #### RmlUi engine events